 *contains affiliate links

-Here’s my party bag ideas for 8 to 10 year olds
+Here’s my suggestions for what to put in a party bag for 8 to 9 year olds

 Tween girls especially love make up, and there’s plenty of cheaper collections out there suitable for children.
 Top tips would be look in the sales post-Christmas because sometimes you can get some really good bargains, or look in places like Primark.
 Even Boots or Superdrug usually have cheaper make up ranges.
 Buying multipacks of things like funky lip balms then split the packs up will go down well.
 Ideal make up without it annoying parents who don’t want their children growing up too fast – lip balms, fun compact mirrors, nail polish or glitter powder.